OxalisCommunity/oxalis/developer-readme.md

 `mvn -P it-test clean install`

 The integration tests expects a completely installed system, with `OXALIS_HOME` directory containing `oxalis-global.properties`, which references *your keystore*.
-In addition the MySQL database must be installed with the schema etc.
+In addition the database must be installed with the schema etc.

 In the `pom.xml` files, this is achieved by including the following declaration in a profile named *it-test*: